Sandra-Cai/crypto-trading-volume/README.md

 - API rate limiting and caching for improved performance
 - Volume spike detection (20x average threshold)
 - Statistical correlation analysis between price and volume movements
+- **NEW: Enhanced Analytics Dashboard** with real-time charts and market metrics
+- **NEW: Real-time Market Sentiment Analysis** combining news, social, technical indicators, and volume data
+- **NEW: Sentiment API endpoints** for programmatic access to sentiment data

 ## Quick Start with Docker